Weed Out Those Winter Weeds

 Identifying weeds early is essential to stopping their spread.
 The last thing any of us would want is to spend a huge amount of effort getting rid of weeds, only to have to do it again the next year.
 However, if you do notice them too late, there are ways to prevent their reappearance.

-If you noticed weeds appear in your lawn last year, it’s always best to try and prevent them emerging again this year.
+If you noticed weeds appear in your lawn last year, it’s always best to try and prevent them from emerging again this year.
 To do this, use a pre-emergent herbicide, such as Oxafert.

 Pre-emergent herbicides work by forming a barrier at soil level which prevents seeds from germinating.
 This means it will only work if it’s applied before weeds become seedlings, but it will last around 3 months, getting you all the way through winter.

-You should only use per-emergents on established lawns.
+You should only use pre-emergents on established lawns.
 Lawns that are still new may have trouble with root growth if a pre-emergent is used.
 After establishment, however, pre-emergents won’t affect your lawn’s root growth in any way.

 Using a pre-emergent is great, except that it doesn’t help us if the weeds are already growing in our lawn.
+If a weed has shallow roots, you can easily hand-pull it without leaving any roots behind.
+However, other weeds may require a post-emergent herbicide to properly get rid of them.

 Winter Grass is an example of a weed that you can easily hand pull.
 It doesn’t have particular deep roots or runners and grows in clumps.
 However, if it is a large infestation or you don’t have the time to pull out each clump, you may wish to use a herbicide.
-Winter Grass does require a slightly stronger weed killer than other types of weeds but Amgrow Winter Grass Killer will do the job.
-This particular weed killer is safe for Buffalo lawns but should be avoided on the Kikuyu variety.

 How you control other weeds that sneak into your lawn will depend on what sort of weed it is.
 After you identify it, you’ll have a better idea of the best control method for that weed.

-DNA Certified Sir Walter Buffalo Lawn in Winter
+DNA Certified Sir Walter Buffalo Lawn in winter

 One of the great things about DNA Certified Sir Walter lawns is its naturally dense growth habit.
 A healthy Sir Walter lawn will usually outcompete weeds and tends to cope better than other lawns through winter.